-Volcanic rocks between ~28 to 1 Ma have been mapped in the Tahoe basin (Cousens et al., 2008; Kortemeier, 2013); surface volcanics range from basaltic andesites to dacites.
+Volcanic rocks with ages between ~28 to 1 Ma (B.P?) have been mapped in the Tahoe basin (Cousens et al., 2008; Kortemeier, 2013); surface volcanics range from basaltic andesites to dacites.
 Miocene volcanics are associated with the ancestral arc, whereas more recent volcanics may be associated with rifting of the Sierran microplate with a direct upper mantle source (Smith et al., 2004; Busby, 2013; Smith, 2013; Smith et al., in prep.).
 Therefore, Sierra Nevada volcanism through the Neogene reflects a complex interaction of subduction driven arc volcanism, Basin and Range extension, and microplate rifting.
-With respect to observed rifting processes, the two recent upper mantle/lower crustal dike injection events illustrate show that volcanism is a component of present day deformation processes.
+With respect to observed (inferred???) rifting processes, the two recent upper mantle/lower crustal dike injection events illustrate that volcanism is a component of present day deformation processes.
 These volcanic processes may initiate crustal pathways that facilitate development of weak high-angle structures reflected in the present-day seismicity.

 Cretaceous-aged granites of the Sierran batholith underlay and are intruded into Jurassic-aged roof pendant meta-sediments; these units are overlain by Quaternary alluvium and intruded by Miocene- to Pliocene-aged volcanic rocks (Saucedo et al., 2005).
-The Lake Tahoe basin has experienced two recent phases of glaciation, the ~60-120 ka Tahoe and ~13-25 ka Tioga events, resulting in prominent moraines, glacial lakes, and glacial features, best evidenced on the western portion of the basin (Blackwelder, 1931).
+The Lake Tahoe basin has experienced two recent phases of glaciation, the ~60-120 ka Tahoe and ~13-25 ka Tioga events, resulting in prominent moraines, glacial lakes, and glacial features, best observed on the western portion of the basin (Blackwelder, 1931).
 Lake Tahoe itself was dammed during Tahoe-age glaciation, and lake levels may have risen as much as 90 feet above current levels (Birkeland, 1964; Morgan et al., 2008).
 The failure of the glacier-dam (i.e., Jökulhlaup) resulted in significant outwash and erosion downstream along the Truckee river drainage system.

 PRINCIPLE FAULTS IN THE LAKE TAHOE AREA

 Detailed studies of Lake Tahoe basin fault systems have been conducted over the past 15 years.
 Schweickert et al. (1999) produced a preliminary fault map showing the complexity of basin faulting based on surface mapping and basin bathymetry (Gardner et al. 1999).
-More recent high-resolution seismic CHIRP, airborne-based Light Detection and Ranging (LiDAR) imagery, multibeam bathymetry, and deep- and shallow-water sediment cores have been synthesized to image fault structures and estimate slip rates of the three major normal fault zones in the Tahoe basin (Kent et al., 2005; Brothers et al., 2009; Dingler et al., 2009; Smith et al., 2013; Maloney et al., 2013; Schmauder, 2013).
-The recent studies suggest a more simplistic structural framework for the Tahoe basin, isolating most late Quaternary deformation on three major down-to-the-east normal faults (Figure 3).
-LiDAR imagery has been used to identify a new fault zone, the NW-SE striking right-lateral Polaris fault, extending north of Truckee, CA (Hunter et al., 2011).
-The Polaris is recognized as a right-lateral structure striking NNW, with a minimum length of 35 km, adjacent to the Sierran Range front.
-The Polaris fault zone represents
+More recently data from high-resolution seismic CHIRP, airborne-based Light Detection and Ranging (LiDAR) imagery, multibeam bathymetry, and deep- and shallow-water sediment cores have been combined to image fault structures and estimate the slip rates of the three major normal fault zones in the Tahoe basin (Kent et al., 2005; Brothers et al., 2009; Dingler et al., 2009; Smith et al., 2013; Maloney et al., 2013; Schmauder, 2013).
+The recent studies suggest a relatively simple structural framework for the Tahoe basin, isolating most late Quaternary deformation on three major down-to-the-east normal faults (Figure 3).
+LiDAR imagery has been used to identify a new fault zone, the NW-SE striking, right-lateral Polaris fault, extending north of Truckee, CA (Hunter et al., 2011).
+The Polaris is recognized to be striking to the NNW, with a minimum length of 35 km, adjacent to the Sierran Range front.
+The Polaris fault represents